UCREL/pymusas/CONTRIBUTING.md

 - `# Attributes`, for listing class attributes.
 These should be formatted in the same way as parameters.
 - `# Raises`, for listing any errors that the function or method might intentionally raise.
-- `# Examples`, where you can include code snippets.
+- `# Examples`, where you can include code snippets -- these code snippets will be tested using [doctest with pytest](https://docs.pytest.org/en/6.2.x/doctest.html), these tests ensure that the example code snippet will run as expected, if the example is not expected to output anything leave a blank like between the last `>>>` line and ``` as shown in the [example below](#example-docstring).
+For more information on doctest see the [doctest documentation](https://docs.python.org/3/library/doctest.html)

 To create hyper links to within project modules, classes, and functions write: